 Conversations in Everyday Life

-ANTH-UA 32 Prerequisite: Human Society and Culture (ANTH-UA 1) or permission of the instructor.
+ANTH-UA 32 Prerequisite: Culture, Power, and Society (ANTH-UA 1) or permission of the instructor.
 Das, Schieffelin.
 4 points.

 We spend a great deal of our time talking: whether face-to-face, on the phone, texting, or via another communicative technology, our feelings and ideas are constantly being exchanged.
 Investigates how conversation shapes our lives in culturally and linguistically diverse urban communities and presents the theories and methods for analyzing the roles that talk plays in medical, work, and school settings, where miscommunication frequently occurs.